Dobrobrav/vk_friends_list_task/README.md

 ## Used API endpoints:
-This app uses the vk API endpoint https://api.vk.com/method/friends.get/ for getting friends list of a vk user.
+This app uses the VK API endpoint https://api.vk.com/method/friends.get/ for getting friends list of a vk user.
 #### Params:
  * access_token - token for accessing vk user data
  * user_id - id of a vk user